ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks to Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.

-Thanks Petr Špaček, Di Ma and Matt Brown for the DNS directorate reviews, and Joseph Salowey for the Security directorate review.

-Thanks Paul Kyzivat for the Art review.
+Thanks Petr Špaček, Di Ma and Matt Brown for the DNSDIR reviews, Joseph Salowey for the SECDIR review, and Paul Kyzivat for the ARTART review.

 Thanks to Éric Vyncke for the AD review.